Click to grab your free copy of our Garden Tools Cheat Sheet!

 How to Grow Cushion Moss Outdoors

-Cushion moss thrives in moisture and if provided the right conditions, will make an alluring addition to any garden.
-Once formed, the velvety, dense cloak of rich green hues are easy to maintain.
-The best locations to grow cushion moss are those with a moderate-to-heavy shade.
-Cushion moss growth zones include USDA plant hardiness zones 4 through 10.
+Cushion moss thrives in moisture and, if provided with the right conditions, will make an alluring addition to any garden.
+Once formed, the velvety, dense cloak of rich green hues is easy to maintain.

-A great feature about cushion moss is that they don’t absorb nutrients from the ground, which means soil composition isn’t important.
-In fact, cushion moss needs a stable base to grow, so sand and loose gravel are not going to cut it.
-It can be relatively easy to plant cushion moss by breaking it up into smaller pieces.
-Make sure no debris covers the moss.
+A great feature of cushion moss is that they don’t absorb nutrients from the ground, which means soil composition isn’t essential.
+Cushion moss needs a stable base to grow, so sand and loose gravel will not cut it.

 Preparing the Ground

 The first step is to remove grass and weeds from the ground using mechanical or chemical methods.
 Once the ground is cleared, it has to be smoothed to remove any air pockets that could collect water.
-Make sure the ground is compact and doesn’t give away to weight.
-This helps avoid settling after the cushion moss is introduced.

 Planting Cushion Moss

+Target a pH level between 5.0 and 6.0; use a pH meter to determine soil acidity.
 If the soil is too alkaline, you can use sulfur powder to acidify it.

 Lighting

-Cushion moss needs ideal lighting conditions, thriving in brighter environments.
-This is contrary to other varieties of moss which require darker environments.
 It can be a process of trial and error to determine the ideal lighting conditions for moss.
-You will have to see what works by placing the cushion moss in any spot and see how well it responds to the lighting.
+You must see what works by placing the cushion moss in any spot and how well it responds to the lighting.

 Watering